thisisashwinraj/Mathematica-Python-Package/README.md

 All Pull Requests are reviewed on a monthly rolling basis.
 Your understanding is appreciate during this review process.

 # License and Project Status
 The package, and other resources are distributed under the [GNU General Public License 3](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/blob/main/LICENSE).
 This package is compatible with all operating systems.
 The latest stable version release of mathematica v1.0.1 & is available to be installed on any local system for general use through pip installer from [PyPi](https://pypi.org/project/elxsi/) (& other indexes) using requirement specifiers.
 Check out pip documentation v21.1.1 [here](https://pip.pypa.io/en/stable/) for any information regarding the installer.
-The changes are logged in the /changelog
+The changes are logged in the changelog